khodgins/BioinformaticsWorkshopMonash2021/Topic_3/README.md

 ```
 This will produce an html file that you can then open in your browser.
 I recommend using the GUI however.

 There are a number of different quality metrics for you to assess using Fastqc.
 Please watch this [video](https://www.youtube.com/watch?v=bz93ReOv87Y) for a detailed explanation.
 There are examples of "good" and "bad" data that you can review [here](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/).
-There is also an written explanation of each metric [here](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/Help/3%20Analysis%20Modules/)
+There is also a written explanation of each metric [here](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/Help/3%20Analysis%20Modules/)

 You can also look at the quality metrics using the program that you will use to trim and filter the data (Prinseq).
 Many of the metrics are similar but Prinseq supplies a few different plots that you might find helpful.